sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding5_embedding_into_streamlit.md

 Congratulations, you have setup your Streamlit app with Sigma embedded into it.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

 ## What we've covered
 Duration: 5

-In this lab we learned how to.........
+In this lab we learned what is Streamlit and how to Embed Sigma into Streamlit application that we built together.

-INSERT FINAL IMAGE OF BUILD IF APPROPRIATE
+If you would like to learn more about Streamlit, there is a [video series available.](https://www.youtube.com/watch?v=bfw28e6v4_s)

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**